I work across manufacturing, quality assurance, and process development.

 The landscape Olive entered was one JUUL had helped create.
 Vaping had exploded, solving the immediacy and ritual problem for smokers.
 However, this success created a new set of challenges:

-• The Unsolved Cannabis Problem: The core issue from Phase I, unpredictable and slow onset for edible cannabis products, remained largely unsolved for the mass market.
+The Unsolved Problem: The core issue from Phase I, unpredictable and slow onset for edible products, remained largely unsolved for the mass market.

 The strategic opportunity was clear: to deliver the rapid, predictable experience that modern consumers demanded, but in a new form factor that was healthier, more discreet, and socially acceptable.
 The challenge was to decouple the desired effect from the act of inhalation.